Orthopedic Surgery

 When do programs typically offer interviews?

-Are away rotations required for this specialty and if so, when should I plan to do them?
+Are away rotations required for this specialty, and if so, when should I plan to do them?

 Not required, but highly recommended.
 Plan early, almost 6 months in advance.